nus-cs2030s/2324-s2/docs/lab.md

 The exercise is released sometime before Thursday 8 AM, with a deadline (usually Tuesday night in the following week) given.
 You must submit each exercise before the deadline to receive your achievement badge.

+No late submission is accepted for all CS2030S formative assessments, include lab exercises.
+Students, however, are given the leeway to miss 10% of all exercise marks.

 ## General Advice

 You are advised to (i) spend some time thinking before you begin coding, (ii) practice incremental coding, and (iii) test your programs thoroughly.